The Killing Tree: Career

 McIlrath was concerned that Rise Against's record label, Fat Wreck Chords would not want him recording with a different band, so all members of The Killing Tree used false identities when performing and recording.
 In February 2003, the band signed to Eyeball Records, who released the band's We Sing Sin EP in May 2003.
-The Killing Tree has not had any albums or EPs released since 2003.

-The Killing Tree has not performed live since 2004 or released any new music since 2006, and the official website has not been updated since August 26, 2006.

 In an Interview with Punknews.org Tim McIlrath was asked about The Killing Tree's future and said:

 "I would love to.
 I would love to right now.
 I'd love to call those guys and just fucking write a record right now if we could.
 I think Neil is getting back from Europe today and I'm going to hang out with him later tonight.
 Todd is out of LA right now doing a bunch of graphic design stuff and Geoff is doing Holy Roman and also doing his masters degree at UIC.
 For me and Neil to actually have lunch together though, that's like the stars are aligned.
 It's a fucking miracle.
 I would love to and I think that I still love the Killing Tree and what we've created.
 I love the record, it was a lot of fun.
 But, there's no real mystery to why we're not doing records- it's simply because there's no time.
 If there was, we'd all be having a lot of fun and writing some new songs or at least playing some shows.
 But who knows, we tend to do a show every year or so in Chicago somewhere.."

+Despite this claim, the Killing Tree has not performed live since 2004 or released any new music since 2006.